sifive/wake/doc/tutorial.md

 function `f` run on `x` and `y`.
 In C this would be `f(x, y)`.
 So compileC is being run on four arguments.

-Notice that the type of compileC is `String => List String => List String => String => String`.
+Notice that the type of compileC is `String => List String => List Path => Path => Path`.
-This should be read as "a function that takes a String, then a List of Strings, then another List of Strings, another String, and finally returns a String."
+This should be read as "a function that takes a String, then a List of Strings, then a List of Paths, another Path, and finally returns a Path."

-Indeed, we can see in our use of compileC, we passed a String for the first and last arguments.
+Indeed, we can see in our use of compileC, we passed a String for the first argument and `source` which produces a Path for the last argument.
 The second and third arguments are Lists.
 `Nil` is the empty List and `(x, y, Nil)` is a List with x and y.

 The arguments to compileC are: